6110-sp24/6110-sp24.github.io/_pages/project/phase_1.md

 There will be a short questionnaire (multiple-choice) regarding your usage of LLMs, to be released on Gradescope.
 You should submit this questionnaire even if you did not use LLMs for this phase.

-## Grading

-This assignment is worth 5% of your overall grade in this class, divided as follows:
-- Scanner autograded test cases: 2%
-- Parser autograded test cases: 2%
-- Report: 1%
-- LLM Usage Questionnaire: 0%

 ## Appendix: Why we defer integer range checking until the next project